 Julie's style is warm, authentic, and direct.
 When clients first start therapy, focus will be on creating a relationship where client and therapist both feel safe to show up as themselves.
 Julie strongly believes that the healing power of therapy lies in the connection.

 Julie received two Masters degrees from Pepperdine University Graduate School of Education and Psychology.
 She has worked at all levels of care as a program therapist and clinical supervisor at Reasons Eating Disorder Center.
-Outside of private practice, she loves spending time going on adventures with her daughter and husband.
-Julie currently offers online therapy but will be transitioning back to some in-person sessions when it is safe to do so.
+Outside of private practice, she loves spending time going on adventures with her son and husband.

 Women's issues - Therapy tailored to common concerns among women; providing a safe and understanding space to address life challenges, stressors, and questions around identity as a woman